LevelDreadnought/kyber-plugins/README.md

 ## ⚠ Notes & Limitations

 * Bans are **not persistent across restarts** unless extended
-* Host alerting is stubbed (ready for Discord or event viewer integration)
+* Host alerting is stubbed (ready for Discord or Kyber event log integration)
 * Player lookup by name is case-insensitive but requires the player to be online

 ## Planned Future Features